-2.1 INTRODUCTION
+2.1.
+INTRODUCTION

-Following the overview of the PLANC language as a whole we will now begin to look at the language features in complete detail.
+Following the overview of the PLANC language we will now begin to look at the language features in complete detail.

-This chapter will present the lowest level language elements; such as the character set, identifiers and literals; with which PLANC source language statements can be formed.
+This chapter will present the lowest level language elements, such as, the character set, identifiers and literals, with which PLANC source language statements can be formed.
 A number of source statements can then be put together to construct a complete PLANC program.
 This program can be submitted to the PLANC compiler to produce an executable program if the compilation process is successful.

-2.2 THE_CHARACTER_SET
+2.2.
+Character Set

 The full ASCII character set may be used in PLANC programs.
-However particular elements of the language may be made up of a restricted subset of characters as indicated in the following sections.
-Lower case alphabetic characters are converted to upper case except when used in string literals.
+However particular elements of the language may be made up of a restricted subset of characters as shown in the following sections.
+Lowercase alphabetic characters are converted to uppercase except when used in string literals.

-2.3 STANDARD SYMBOLS
+2.3.
+STANDARD SYMBOLS

 The Standard Symbols have predefined meanings in the PLANC language.
 They are special characters or are formed from special characters and letters.
 Standard Symbols comprising alphabetic characters only are often referred to as keywords.
-A list of all the Standard Symbols follows :
+Here is a list of all the Standard Symbols: